gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18.Letters only please: Display all lines of the file /etc/ssh/sshd_config starting with a letter

 19.A to Z: Replace all characters A and c from input to Z and e respectively.

+20.Without C, you would live in hiago: create a script that removes all letters c and C from input.